COVID-19 pandemic in mainland China: Vaccination

 In July 2020, the government granted an emergency use authorization for two COVID-19 vaccines.
 It has also pledged or provided humanitarian assistance to other countries dealing with the virus.

 By June 2021, a billion doses of domestically produced vaccine had been administered in China, giving a dose rate similar to many European countries.
 A further billion doses had been administered by late August of the same year.
 Another 1 billion doses were administered by the end of January 2022.
 In February 2022, Pfizer's Covid therapy tablet Paxlovid has received conditional approval in China.
 It is the first oral pill created exclusively to treat the disease in the country.

 While public authorities have mandated lockdowns and mandatory mass testing for areas with infection, there has not been any rule to making vaccination mandatory.
 Some facilities within China have made vaccination mandatory for entry, including things like movie theatres, fitness centres, internet bars, museums and libraries.

 In July 2022, according to official figures, while 89% had received 2 doses, only 56% of eligible people had received a booster dose.
 Furthermore, this was even lower among vulnerable elderly age groups, with only 19.7% of people over the age of 80 having received a booster dose.
 According to BBC reporting, this may have been attributed to public confidence in the ability of authorities to control outbreaks, the narrative presented by public authorities within China that the virus was mainly an overseas problem as well as some doctors within China who warned vulnerable people of the health risks of the vaccine.

 China has provided vaccines to other countries.
 In November 2021, the Chinese government pledged to provide 1 billion vaccine doses to African countries, including 600 million donated doses and 400 million other doses, in addition to the 200 million doses it had already provided.
 In the same announcement, Xi pledged additional investment in Africa and promised to send 1,500 public health experts.

+Credit rating relief

+On 1 February 2020, the People's Bank of China announced it would temporarily suspend the inclusion of mortgage and credit card payments in the credit record of people impacted by the pandemic.
+Private financial credit scoring companies, including Sesame Credit, suspended financial credit ratings.

+Redlisting

+Various cities established mechanisms to incentivize companies to provide pandemic relief, with measures including whitelisting (referred to in China as redlisting) for those donating funds and supplies with benefits like simplified administrative procedures, increased policy support, or increased financial support.

+Other regulatory measures

+Following a speech by Xi Jinping emphasizing areas of regulatory compliance, provinces and cities promulgated regulations emphasizing heavy penalties for price hikes, violence against doctors, counterfeit medical supplies, refusal to comply with pandemic prevention measures, and wildlife trade violations.